Going back to school

 It’s also important to talk to kids about what worries them and offer reassurance: Are they afraid they won’t make new friends or get along with their teachers?
 Is the thought of schoolwork stressing them out?
 Are they worried about the bully from last year?

-Tyler County parents who have questions or concerns regarding the first day of school should refer to the article on page one, the school-specific information on page two or contact the Board of Education at 304-758-2145.
+Tyler County parents who have questions or concerns regarding the first day of school should refer to the school-specific information on page 8 or contact the Board of Education at 304-758-2145.

 * * * *